JustinD85/foto-finder/README.md

-# Ideabox-Triples
+# Foto-Finder

-## The goal of this project was to create a page where a user could share their ideas and save them in local storage.
-The ideas consist of title, body, and quality.The site is fully responsive and all requirements have been met!
+## The goal of this project was to create a page where a user could share their photos and have them persist in localstorage.

 ## Original Comp
 ![Original Comp](https://user-images.githubusercontent.com/40923979/47827494-d6bc1d80-dd43-11e8-97f5-54d54106ca04.png)